interlay/interlay.github.io/docs/vault/guide.md

 1. Go to polkadot.js.org/apps and ensure you have the correct nextwork selected
 2. Click on Developer -> Extrinsics
 3. Select your existing Vault account, the `vaultRegistry` pallet and the `depositCollateral` extrinsic
-4. Enter the collateral asset, e.g., `ForeignAssets.2` as the collateral and the wrapped asset, e.g., `KBTC` as the wrapped currency, and the amount of additional collateral to provide.
+4. Enter the collateral asset, e.g., LKSM is `ForeignAssets.2` or KSM is `Tokens.KSM`,  as the collateral and the wrapped asset, e.g., `KBTC` as the wrapped currency, and the amount of additional collateral to provide.
 Example, deposit 1 LKSM = 10^12 Planck (1000000000000).
 5. Sign and submit the transaction

 ![Depositing 1 LKSM of extra collateral](../_assets/img/vault/polkadotjs-deposit-lksm-collateral.png)